bobbe86/practiceBootstrap/README.md

 # practicesitetemplate
-Simple beginners template for me to experiment with Bootstrap ideas
+Simple beginners template to use for new websites